visgl/deck.gl/README.md

 ## Contributing

-PRs and bug reports are welcome, and we are actively opening up the deck.gl roadmap to facilitate for external contributors.
+Pull requests and bug reports are welcome, and all of deck.gl's roadmaps and feature planning is done openly on GitHub.
 Read the [developement guidelines](/dev-docs) to learn about our dev process.

 Note that once your PR is about to be merged, you will be asked to register as a contributor by filling in a short form.